dumitrurares14/Per-Voxel-Lighting-for-Dummies/_site/index.md

 ## Plotting pixels
 We will make good use of something that has become really popular in the last couple of years: RAY-TRACING, ray marching to be more precise.

-The basic idea is to have some code execute for each pixel so we can draw something.
+The basic idea is to have some code executed for each pixel so we can draw something.
 Ray marching comes into play so we can determine if that pixel is supposed to represent a part of one of our voxels or not.

 Now let's take a step back and understand what is ray tracing, ray marching and how we can use this here to get nice performance and results.
-Both ray marching and ray tracing are ways to determine an intersection between a ray and something we define (usually by some mathematical formuals).
+Both ray marching and ray tracing are ways to determine an intersection between a ray and something we define (usually by some mathematical formulas).
 The difference between the two is how the ray is being shot in the scene.
-Ray tracing is straight to the point(and traced back to simulate light propagation), yields nicer looking results but is slower.
+Ray tracing is straight to the point(and traced back to simulate light propagation), and yields nicer-looking results but is slower.
 Ray marching will gradually step into the scene step by step until it hits something (we can trace this one back too).
 We care more about performance and simplicity in this project so ray marching will be the way to go.
 This being said, we want to have rays for each pixel on the screen, marching forward to see what we hit so we color each pixel accordingly.

 We can define a ray like this: